ankitjaininfo/developers.squadcast.com/content/outgoing-webhooks/_index.md

 You can choose multiple triggers for a webhook.
 Information is sent to the provided URLs if any of the triggers match.

-In the legacy version v1, only limited events are supported whereas the latest version v2, supports an exhaustive list of events.
+In the legacy version v1, only limited events are supported, whereas the latest version v2, supports an exhaustive list of events.

 For **v1 events**, [refer here](./payload/v1/).